StamusNetworks/stamus_for_splunk/README.md

 #### Concept

-Scirius Security Platform features a Host Identification module that builds identity cards of IP addresses seen in the network.
-This provide a consise view of the major features that can be linked to an IP addresses.
+Scirius Security Platform features a Host Identification module that builds identity cards of IP addresses seen in the network without storing all raw events.
+This provide a concise view of the major features that can be linked to an IP addresses.

 An host identification entry includes:
 - List of hostnames associated to the IP